 The UNESCO world heritage sites

-Bordeaux central area was awarded its UNESCO World Heritage status for the completeness of its 18th century urban landscape.
-That architecture has at its core the site of the roman port and around that the medieval walled city which survives in the street plan and many of the narrow streets.
-This central area was then dramatically extended during the 18th century when successive royal governors laid out boulevards and commissioned a riverfront façade and buildings that were only emulated by Paris in the next century.
-Having escaped significant damage during the wars of the 20th century that townscape has been largely retained and today presents a traffic-lite city centre and riverfront that is a pleasure to stroll/cycle through.
+Bordeaux central area was awarded its UNESCO World Heritage status for the completeness of its 18th-century urban landscape.
+This architecture has at its core the site of the Roman port and around that the medieval walled city which survives in the street plan and many of the narrow streets.
+This central area was then dramatically extended during the 18th-century when successive royal governors laid out boulevards and commissioned a riverfront façade and buildings that were only emulated by Paris in the next century.
+Having escaped significant damage during the wars of the 20th-century, that townscape has been largely retained and today presents a traffic-lite city centre and riverfront that is a pleasure to stroll/cycle through.

-Similarly the landscape is dotted with towers which may at first appear to be for defense or to be derelict windmills but turn out to be elaborate pigeon lofts (pigeonnerie) where a stock of fresh meat could be maintained by those with the wealth and status to afford their construction.
+Similarly, the landscape is dotted with towers which may at first appear to be for defence or to be derelict windmills, but turn out to be elaborate pigeon lofts (pigeonniers) where a stock of fresh meat could be maintained by those with the wealth and status to afford their construction.
 Today they are likely to have only ornamental functions and serve primarily to boost property prices.

-Indeed it should be remembered it is the ‘Juristriction of St Emilion’ (ie the commune and not simply the town) that has been designated world heritage and any visitor who has had enough of the admittedly pretty little town’s sights and shops should take one of the walking tours out through the town gates to the surrounding green countryside.
-Alternatively a self- guided walking route taking in several important St Emilion estates is available.
+Indeed it should be remembered that it is the ‘Jurisdiction of St Emilion’ (ie the commune and not simply the town) that has been designated world heritage and any visitor who has had enough of the admittedly pretty little town’s sights and shops should take one of the walking tours out through the town gates to the surrounding green countryside.
+Alternatively, a self-guided walking route taking in several important St Emilion estates is available.

 The doors of the

 but miles of caves which

 are put to good use as wine